-KANNO Yoshihiro（Japan） Yoshihiro Kanno, graduated from the Tokyo University of Fine Arts and Music with the Master's Degree.
-He has won several prestigious awards including 1979
+KANNO Yoshihiro（Japan） Yoshihiro Kanno, graduated from the Tokyo University of the Arts with the Master's Degree.
+He has won several prestigious awards including 1979 Prince Pierre of

-highlight is "Himiko" an epic theatrical work embracing both Western and Japanese instruments and dancers.
-"Himiko" was premiered in 2015 at Suntory Hall in Tokyo and was performed at
+"Himiko" an epic theatrical work embracing both Western and Japanese instruments and dancers.
+"Himiko" was premiered in 2015 at Suntory Hall in Tokyo and was performed at Espranade in Singapore

-mission to Tang Dynasty, 630-894 A.D.) have evidences on record.
+Dynasty, 630-894 A.D.) have evidences on record.
 The success rate of such voyage is said to be 50%, 25% both ways.
-We imagine there were coming and going between the continent and
+We imagine there were coming and going between the continent and Japan before

-Japan before those dates, and in any voyage, there would be a logbook.
+those dates, and in any voyage, there would be a logbook.
 With those ships travelled the instruments, shakuhachi, koto, and biwa.
-I wrote a "musical logbook" with the
+I wrote a "musical logbook" with the nostalgic and evocative

 images.
 Regardless of 25% survival rate, those men still set out to the sea.